-The expanded relationship includes a mutual commitment to offering the very best in cancer care in a healing environment without having to travel.
+Our expanded relationship includes a mutual commitment to offering the very best in cancer care in a healing environment, closer to home.
 As a patient, you can expect the following:

 Also, your oncologist may work with a physician at Dana-Farber Brigham Cancer Center to obtain a second opinion virtually.
 However, if there are very promising studies or treatments only available there and not available locally, then we may recommend going to Boston.
 If this is the case, we will ensure you are seen in a timely manner.